Dr. Kathy Dowell - The Psychotherapy for Children and Adolescents Research Effectiveness (P-CARE) Lab

 Students who are a strong fit for the Shine Research Team are:

-- Enthusiastic about conducting and learning more about research; and
+- Enthusiastic about conducting and learning more about research

 - Conscientious, organized, hard working, and eager to learn